La Soufrière (Saint Vincent): Eruption of 1902

 The Saint Vincent eruption of 6 May 1902 killed 1,680 people, just hours before the eruption of Mount Pelée on Martinique that killed 29,000.
-On St. Vincent, a further 600 people were injured or burned and 4,000 were left homeless.
+On St. Vincent, a further 600 people were injured or burned and some 4,000 were left homeless.
 The death zone, where almost all persons were killed, was mainly within Island Caribs habitat, an indigenous people of the Lesser Antilles in the Caribbean.
 This last large remnant of Carib culture was destroyed as a result of the volcano.
 By 1907, the volcano was considered inactive, and the crater lake had reformed.

 Activity in 1971

 A minor event occurred in 1971, altering the structure of the volcano's crater lake.

 Eruption of 1979

 An eruption on April 13, 1979 caused no casualties as advance warning allowed thousands of local residents to evacuate to nearby beaches.
 The 1979 eruption created a large ash plume that reached Barbados, 100 miles to the east of the volcano.
 A newspaper report stated that two infants had died during the evacuation of some 1,500 people, though the report was not confirmed.
 Financial and material aid was provided by the United Kingdom and USA.